 - International faculty members enrich your classroom experience

-- Just over an hour's drive outside the city, you can visit Vung Tau beach for tan skin, fresh air and sunshine
+- Just over an hour's drive outside the city, you can visit Vung Tau beach for sand, sun, and sea

 - Vietnamese culture is distinct: a fusion of Chinese, Japanese, American and French cultures